 • Steady income and/or government benefits are attractive targets for criminals.

-• Scammers may have the ability to pose as military members or government agencies.
+• Scammers may have the ability to pose as military members or government agencies with a fake military ID card.

 • Military members move every two to three years on average.
 Frequent relocations can make it difficult to spot early warning signs of identity theft.